kubernetes/test-infra/boskos/README.md

 ## Introduction

-Boskos is inited with a config of resources, one JSON entry per line, from `-config` flag
+Boskos is inited with a config of resources, one JSON entry per line, from `-config`

 A resource object looks like
 ```